ruchanimbalkar/countries-app-fall-2025/README.md

 | 4 | Local Postgres Database with API layer + Node.js | Data is stored in a local database, and I am responsible for how it is called and received (or placed) in the database.
 I control and have built all aspects of the data communication and the data storage in the database. |
 | 5 | Remote Postgres Database with API layer + Node.js | I have deployed my database and web server remotely! |

+## 📝 Tips for building your project

+1. **Pseudo-code before you write any code!** Look through the designs to plan out how you'll tackle the project.
+Write down your plan somewhere in this README or in your code.
+2. **Work on one feature at a time.** Finish one feature first before you move onto the next thing.
+Test as you go, routinely checking your site in the browser and making sure there are no errors before moving on.
+3. **Comment your code generously — Future You will thank you.** You’ll be building on top of this project over the next 3 months, so help yourself out by writing clear, helpful comments that explain what your code is doing.
+Trust us, it will save you time and confusion later.
+4. **Clean up your code as you go**.
+Rename confusing variables, remove unused code, and organize your logic.
+Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.
+5. **Only open the folder for the version you're actively working on in VS Code.** To avoid accidentally editing the wrong files, don’t open the full Countries API Project folder.
+Instead, open just the specific version folder you're working on.